Homely/Homely.AspNetCore.Mvc.Helpers/README.md

 }
 ```

+:pen: Note on the default .NET Core DateTime formatting.<br/>
+By default, it uses the [ISO 8601-1:2019 format](https://docs.microsoft.com/en-us/dotnet/standard/datetime/system-text-json-support).
+This means _if_ there is some microseconds, then they are rendered.
+If there's none -> no micrseconds are rendered.
+This might make it hard for some consumers of this data (e.g. iOS Swift apps consuming a .NET Core API) so you can hardcode a specific format template to get a consistent output.

 ### <a name="sample6">Custom OpenAPI (aka.
 Swagger) wired up</a>

 OpenAPI (using the [Swashbuckle library](https://github.com/domaindrivendev/Swashbuckle.AspNetCore)) has been wired up and allows for you to define the `title` and `version` of this API and also a custom `route prefix` (which is good for a gateway API with multiple OpenAPI endpoints because each microservice has their own OpenAPI doc).